webpro-nl/knip/README.md

 When the provided built-in reporters are not sufficient, a custom reporter can be implemented.

-Pass `--reporter ./my-reporter` from the command-line.
+Pass `--reporter ./my-reporter` from the command line.
 The data can then be used to write issues to `stdout`, a JSON or CSV file, or sent to a service.

 Find more details and ideas in [custom reporters][13].

 ## Public exports

-Sometimes a file that's not an entry file has one or more exports that are public, and should not be reported as unused.
+Sometimes a file that's not an entry file has one or more exports that are public and should not be reported as unused.
 Such variables and types can be marked with the JSDoc `@public` tag:

 ```js